IOSG | 70% of Top Profitable Wallets Are Bots, but AI Hasn’t Taken Over Prediction Markets Yet

 ▲ Source: Bernstein note (April 14, 2026), Polymarket / Kalshi public disclosures, HIP-4 launch announcement

 Conclusion: Kalshi + Polymarket hold >97% combined share.
-Platform-layer equity opportunities are effectively closed to venture-sized checks.
-Investable value is migrating upward (to trading terminals, quant strategy services, agent infra) and downward (to capital efficiency, arbitration, oracles).
+Platform-layer equity opportunities are effectively closed for venture-scale checks.
+Investable value is shifting both upward (trading terminals, quant strategy services, agent infrastructure) and downward (capital efficiency, arbitration, oracles).

 VII.
 Risk Disclosures

 Risk 1: Regulatory tail risk.
-Three bills submitted by Schiff (the DEATH BETS Act, Public Integrity Act, and Prediction Markets Are Gambling Act), Nevada’s TRO against Kalshi, and Arizona’s criminal charges filed in March 2026 constitute an active federal–state tug-of-war.
-Kalshi’s 89% revenue concentration in sports exposes it most acutely—sports or war/death-related contracts face realistic tail risk of blanket bans.
+Three bills submitted by Schiff (the DEATH BETS Act, Public Integrity Act, and Prediction Markets Are Gambling Act), Nevada’s TRO against Kalshi, and Arizona’s March 2026 criminal charges create federal/state jurisdictional friction.
+Kalshi’s 89% revenue concentration in sports exposes it most acutely—sports or war/death-themed contracts face realistic tail risk of full-category bans.

 Risk 2: Oracle & arbitration failure risk.
 Polymarket integrated Chainlink for price-based markets in 2025—but subjective markets still rely on UMA.
-UMA’s current token economy generates only ~$600K in annual economic flow against an FDV of $37M; post-MOOV2, proposer rewards are restricted to ~37 whitelisted addresses—most affiliated with Polymarket.
-Any high-profile contested ruling could trigger a sector-wide trust reassessment.
+UMA’s token economy currently generates only ~$600k annual economic flow against a $37M FDV; post-MOOV2, proposer rewards are restricted to ~37 whitelisted addresses—most affiliated with Polymarket.
+Any high-profile contested ruling could trigger broad re-evaluation of trust across the sector.

 Risk 3: Sports share reversal risk.
-Polymarket’s 2026 sports growth exhibits seasonality (driven by NBA, NFL Super Bowl).
-Should sports share retract, the “rising bot share + expanding retail” dynamic could reverse.
+Polymarket’s 2026 sports growth is seasonal (driven by NBA, NFL Super Bowl).
+If sports share retreats, the dynamic of “rising bot share + expanding retail” could reverse.

 VIII.
 Implications for Builders & Investors